-An AI search tool for company knowledge sounds simple: connect documents, ask questions, get answers.
+An AI office search tool for internal company knowledge sounds simple: connect documents, ask questions, get answers.
+OpenAI's company knowledge guidance describes answers grounded in enabled work sources with citations back to those sources.
 The hard part is not the chat box.
 The hard part is making sure the answer is allowed, sourced and current enough to trust.

 Start with the documents.
 Many teams want AI search because their files are already messy.
 That is understandable, but it also means the AI tool may surface old policies, duplicate proposals or draft notes that should never guide a decision.
 Before rollout, pick three knowledge areas where better search would clearly help: onboarding, support answers, sales collateral, technical documentation or internal policies.